goodhosts/vagrant/README.md

 config.goodhosts.disable_clean = false
 ```

-This disables `vagrant-goodhosts` from running the clean command.
+This enable `vagrant-goodhosts` from running the clean command in every call.

 ## Suppressing prompts for elevating privileges